ejpsoil/inspire_soil_gpkg_template/Version1.1-RC/sql/README.md

 - "i_role" INSERT - Checks that only valid values from the CODELIST "ResponsiblePartyRole" are entered in the "role" field.
 - "u_role" UPDATE - Checks that only valid values from the CODELIST "ResponsiblePartyRole" are entered in the "role" field.

+---

-# Codelist Table.
+## Codelist Table.

 Codelists in the SO (Soil) INSPIRE domain are essential for ensuring a standardized representation of soil data across the European Union.
 They enable consistent classification and encoding of specific values (e.g., soil types, usage categories) across different languages and applications, ensuring interoperability and semantic integrity in environmental datasets.

-Although the codelist table has no relationships with other tables, its presence is crucial for correct data management and control.
-It includes duplicates of all code lists in the INSPIRE registry (https://inspire.ec.europa.eu/registry) related to the SO domain, limiting input to valid codes through a check that occurs upon row insertion or update.
-Essentially, if a coded value is in the table, it is valid; if not, the code is incorrect, and the row isn’t recorded.
+Although the codelist table has no relationships with other tables, it's presence is crucial for the correct data management and control.
+It includes replicates of all  SO domain valid codes extracted from the INSPIRE registry (https://inspire.ec.europa.eu/registry).
+Essentially, if a coded value is in the table, it is supposed to be valid; if not, the code is to be considered as incorrect, and the relative value isn’t stored.

-The presence of the codelist table in the Geopackage allows forms to use it for displaying dropdown code lists, simplifying data entry.
-***However, not all necessary codelists for Geopackage use have been populated, so in some cases, we refer to different registers or create temporary codelists.***
+The presence of the codelist table in the Geopackage allows forms for displaying dropdown lists, simplifying the data entry.
+However, up to now (01/2025), not every Geopackage mandatory codelists have been populated into the INSPIRE registry, in those cases, we referred a few lists thanks to other controlled vocabularies by means of URI.

-Internal code lists have also been added to the codelist table to manage forms more efficiently.
+Moreover, internal codelists have also been added to the overmentioned table to manage forms more efficiently.
+INSPIRE registry

 Below is a list of Features with their respective codelists:

 ### FEATURE soilsite